-Therefore it is understandable that teachersare going to be worried about their students’ ability to exceed the new expectations, if not at least meet them.
+Knowing that it is understandable that teachers are going to be worried about their students’ ability to meet and exceed the new expectations.
 This mindset from the outset means many are doomed to fail before they have even begun.

-The new Common Core Lesson Standards lend to the end results of what students are expected to know by the end of the acedemic year.
+The new Common Core Lesson Standards geared toward the end results of what students are expected to know by the end of the academic year.
 What they do not tell you is which Common Core Standards to use to achieve a successful end result.
-The resposibilty is left to the most important people at the forefront – that is the teachers and their supporting staff to use their instincts to work out the most beneficial route to make their students succeed to the Common Core.
+The responsibility is left to the most important people at the forefront – teachers!

-Using Common Core Lesson Plan Templates which are designed to the Common Core Standards is by far the best method for teachers for several reasons.
+Using a Common Core Lesson Plan Templates which are designed to the Common Core Standards is by far the best method for teachers for several reasons:

 - Using these kind of templates gives school staff the opportunity to teach at their own pace.

 - It promotes inter-department collaboration between subjects, for example Common Core Math Lesson Plan Template and Common Core Science Lesson Plan Template have the same basic structure to it.
 They same outlines for how course material is presented to the students helps them easily adapt from subject to subject.

 - It also makes sure all staff are on track to complete the Common Core State Initiative implementation.

 - Using printable lesson plan templates when Common Core Lesson Planning is also a great time management tool for teachers

 - Most importantly, using a common core lesson plan template allows teachers to use their own creativity when delivering their class a subject.